/images/resources/code-examples/code-examples-dotnet.jpg

 }

-After tokens are validated, a ClaimsPrincipal is built from the ID token.
-The GetClaimsFromUserInfoEndpoint property is used in the code example, to get name details for display from the OAuth user info endpoint.
-These values are also included in the .NET ClaimsPrincipal.
-In the Curity Identity Server, the token designer can be used to control where claims are issued.
+After it validated the tokens, the .NET framework builds a ClaimsPrincipal from the ID token.
+This code example uses the GetClaimsFromUserInfoEndpoint property to get name details for display from the OAuth user info endpoint.
+The .NET framework includes these values also in the .NET ClaimsPrincipal.
+In the Curity Identity Server, use the token designer to control where to include which claims.

-The code example also shows how to get access tokens from within the web backend, which can be used to call APIs.
-When the access token expires, the code example shows how to refresh access tokens, which results in the following refresh token grant message being posted.
-A new set of tokens are then returned, and secure cookies are rewritten:
+The code example also shows how to get access tokens from within the web backend, which it needs when calling APIs.
+When the access token expires, the code example shows how to refresh access tokens, which results in the following refresh token request:

 http